dessertj/dessertj-core/README.md

 The `SliceContext` is the entry point to dessert, a factory for slices.
 To get your initial slices you can use the methods `packageOf`, `packageTreeOf` or `sliceOf`.
 The `SliceContext` implements the fly-weight pattern for slice entries.
-Hence for two 'SliceEntry' objects x and y that originate form the same `SliceContext` x.equals(y) is equivalent to x == y.
+Hence for two 'SliceEntry' objects x and y that originate from the same `SliceContext` x.equals(y) is equivalent to x == y.
+Of nothing else is specified the `SliceContext` operates on the current class-path.

 #### SliceAssertions
 `SliceAssertions` is a utility class that provides a fluent API with static methods